krobelus/rate-experiments/README.md

 To evaluate our tool, we performed experiments, the detailed set-up is available[^rate-experiments].

 We work on proofs produced by solvers from the SAT competition 2018[^sc18].
-Note that since the proofs produced by `MiniSat`-derived are likely not meant to be interpreted as specified DRAT, the relevancy of our benchmarks is questionable.
+As described in [Section 4][4.
+Solvers], the proofs produced by `MiniSat`-derived solvers are likely not meant to be interpreted as specified DRAT, so the relevancy of our benchmarks is questionable.

 Our experimental procedure is as follows: